Dev-Chinwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(12) Script 12: To create a script that permit all subdirectories (13) Script 13: To create a script that creates a directory called my_dir (14) Script 14: To create a script that changes group file
+(12) Script 12: To create a script that permit all subdirectories (13) Script 13: To create a script that creates a directory called my_dir (14) Script 14: To create a script that changes group file (15) Script 15: To create a script that change owner and group